 My grandmothers were the reason I love hand-work and crafts so much.
 As soon as I was able to manage a needle and thread, they gave me craft-related responsibilities abound.
 My earliest crafting photo is me at 5 years old sitting atop a table making a foam cake base in deep concentration, craft glue in one hand and crepe paper in the other.

-Currently, I'm an illustrator and graphic designer working freelance out of Munich and sometimes Miami.
-I also try my hand out in knitwear design and typography.
+Now, I'm an illustrator and designer with dabblings in knitwear design and typography.

 You will need yarn that meets your gauge in 2 colors.
 The sample used Madeleine Tosh Merino Light in Nordic Spruce (MC) & Burnished (CC).

 The Oslo Star Hat's motif is inspired by so many Norwegian Star patterns I have seen and loved.
 The Oslo Star Hat is a beanie or toque that begins with a ribbed brim.